harsha240yeager/VSDSquadron_miniInternship/README.md

 ----------------------------------------------------------------------------------------------------------------

 <details>
-<summary><b>**Task 1:** The objective is to install all essential tools required for the internship, including Ubuntu on VMBox, the GNU Toolchain, GTKWave, Yosys, and the iVerilog simulator.</summary>
+<summary><b>Task 1:</b> The objective is to install all essential tools required for the internship, including Ubuntu on VMBox, the GNU Toolchain, GTKWave, Yosys, and the iVerilog simulator.</summary>
 <br>

 # TASK 1